isamu-isozaki/teamai_test/product/index.html.md

 We should ensure that GitLab makes it easy to help with enterprise workflows:

-- When starting a branch with an issue (number) we link it to the branch.
+- When starting a branch with an issue (number/index.html.md) we link it to the branch.
-- When merging an MR you automatically close the issue(s) it fixes.
+- When merging an MR you automatically close the issue(s/index.html.md) it fixes.
-- In GitLab CI you can define your deployment stage progression (staging, pre-production, production) including manual approval.
+- In GitLab CI you can define your deployment stage progression (staging, pre-production, production/index.html.md) including manual approval.
 - We run quality and security tools automatically and provide dashboards to check status instead of making it a step in the process.
 - We limit the impact of mistakes with incremental rollout and automatic rollback.